google/santa/docs/development/contributing.md

 * Have C++ call into Rust, not the other way around.
 * Don't use cxx to return `Result` types across the FFI.
 (It might throw a C++ exception.)
+* Run `cargo fix && cargo fmt` before submitting code for review.
+You may need to run the nightly to support all options in `rustfmt.toml`: `rustup run nightly cargo fmt`.

 ### The small print
 Contributions made by corporations are covered by a different agreement than